sbarbett/uddr_wpm_agent/README.md

 Click on the _Monitoring_ tab then _Create Monitor_.
 Couple things to note:

-1. The script uses HttpClient to produce HTTP quests, not Selenium, so there is no browser involved.
+1. The script uses HttpClient to produce HTTP requests, not Selenium, so there is no browser involved.
 Browserless scripts consume 1 unit per step per transaction (as opposed to 4).
 2. When selecting an interval, keep in mind that it should be divided by the number of locations selected.
 A 30 min interval with 3 locations will run every 10 min.
 It iterates through every location in that span of time.
 3. If you uploaded the default test script using the setup file, it will be named _UltraDDR ThreatFeed Agent_.